mslot/Servitr.LogSink/readme.md

 But if you like this, please clone it, or create some pull requests, that provide further enhancement to the API.
 It could be fun to follow through.

+The most important take away with this project is the baseline setup for library development, that you can use or be inspired by.

 # Application Insights
 This project is using application insights, but other logging sources could be used.
 Please note that application insights has no reserved event id, so I start my count relative high when classifing exceptions, 6000.